digitalgovlab/Fall2019/media-selections/example.md

-## Alex Wsssel
+## Name
-Github Username: alexwassel
+Github Username:

-Computer Science and Cognitive Science, 3rd Year
+Academic Focus, Year

 > A short blurb on why you're taking the class